Products and Services

 Provides authorized users of HEALTHeLINK with access to diagnostic quality radiology images from multiple picture archiving and communication systems (PACS).

 Value to providers/patients: Provides simple, secure access to images from any PACS connected to HEALTHeLINK.
 No more lost images, films, or CDs.
 Patients receive the most effective and efficient care because of immediate access to radiology images, as well as radiology reports.
 It also improves patient safety by helping eliminate radiation exposure associated with duplicate exams.

 Providers can query and review patients’ medication fill history including drug, dose, form, strength, and pharmacy.

 Value to providers: Aids the provider during medication reconciliation and helps to prevent adverse drug interaction and overdose.

 Veterans Administration Query

 Providers can access a summarization report for VA patients.
 For VA consented patients, information such as allergies, immunizations, problems, medications, and diagnostic test results can be viewed and printed.
-This capability is scheduled to be live Q2 2016.

 Value to providers: Ability to gain timely access to medical information electronically from the VA and vice versa.